ahmad-dowla/per-diem-calculator/README.md

 This calculator was built to address all the above issues.
 It's a single tool that:

-- Pulls both domestic and international rates
+- Pulls both domestic and international rates, and provides the ability to select deductions for each rate
+- Gets rates directly from federal sources via GSA's API; and via downloading OCONUS rate zip files from the Dept. of Defense (which includes the State Department's OCONUS rates), unpacking them using JSZIP, and parsing the rate XML file using DOMParser and XPathEvaluator
 - Accounts for multi-destination trips
-- Gets rates directly from federal sources via GSA's API; and via downloading OCONUS rate zip files from the Dept. of Defense (which includes the State Department's OCONUS rates), unpacking them using JSZIP, and parsing the rate XML file using DOMParser and XPathEvaluator
 - Easily incorporates into existing projects by being built with native Javascript web components

 ## Usage